stylekit/stylekit.github.io/_posts/_temp/_2016-10-08-Optimizing-The-Style-manager.md

 ```

-The Reflection and UnWrapping code can be found here: https://github.com/eonist/swift-utils
+The Reflection and UnWrapping library can be found here: https://github.com/eonist/swift-utils